November 24, 2011

 Man: Admittedly a few birds did act strange….

 That exchange from the Hitchcock thriller The Birds may well be uttered on tree-lined Orchard Road.
 A symphony of bird songs – the warblers themselves remained hidden from view way up the towering trees – echoed through the street below.
 At first, we assumed it was a recording, merely artificial sound effects to amuse shoppers and tourists.

-Sadly, the birds are considered pests by the Orchard Road business establishments (I can imagine shop owners saying the Tippi Hedren line in Chinese!).
-I hope the city government could simply control the bird population and stop a step away from totally exterminating the warblers.
-The Orchard Road birds imbue this coldly commercial concrete jungle with the soulful sounds of a real jungle.
+Sadly, the birds were considered pests by the Orchard Road business establishments (I could imagine shop owners saying the Tippi Hedren line in Chinese!).
+I hoped the city government could simply control the bird population and stop a step away from totally exterminating the warblers.
+The Orchard Road birds imbued this coldly commercial concrete jungle with the soulful sounds of a real jungle.

 Perspective was everything.
 I found that art and nature, not Armani and Nike, were the real finds on Orchard Road.
 Both could delight the soul and the senses at no cost at all.
 My shopaholic sister would disagree, of course.